lucasnell/nell_website/content/_index.md

 in the [Department of Integrative Biology](http://ibio.wisc.edu/), [University of Wisconsin–Madison](http://www.wisc.edu/).

-My research aims to understand the properties shaping species' evolution.
+My research focuses on the properties shaping species' evolution.
 I am particularly interested in how evolution and ecology interact and how genomic processes affect evolutionary dynamics.